Las Vegas Itinerary A First Timers Guide to 3 Days in Vegas by JetSettingFools.com

 How Many Days in Las Vegas?

-Determining how long you should stay in Vegas, however, will depend on a variety of factors – including interests, budget and overall time-frame.
-If you are still considering how many days you need in Las Vegas, use our tips below to decide what attractions are essential on your trip!
+Determining how long you should stay in Vegas will depend on a variety of factors – including interests, budget and overall time-frame.
+We believe planning a 3 Day Las Vegas Itinerary is the perfect introduction to the city.
+If you are still considering how many days you need in Las Vegas, use our tips below to decide what attractions are essential to you!

-Pro Tip: Get (and stay) organized for your Vegas Trip by using our Travel Planning Printables!
+Travel Planning Tip: Get (and stay) organized for your Vegas Trip by using our Travel Planning Printables!

 More Vegas Itineraries

-While we have outlined the best Vegas Itinerary for 3 Days (especially for Las Vegas First-Timers!), we understand that not all visitors are spending 3 days in the city.
-To help other travelers plan their best Vegas itinerary, we are offering our top tips for longer – and shorter! – stays.
+While we have outlined the best Vegas Itinerary for 3 Days (especially for Las Vegas First-Timers), we understand that not all visitors are spending 3 days in the city.
+To help other travelers plan their best Vegas itinerary, we are offering our top tips for longer – and shorter – stays.

 Las Vegas Itinerary 2 Days